Aliases for AQP7 Gene

 GeneCards Summary for AQP7 Gene

 AQP7 (Aquaporin 7) is a Protein Coding gene.
-Diseases associated with AQP7 include chronic closed-angle glaucoma and meniere's disease.
-Among its related pathways are Nanog in Mammalian ESC Pluripotency and Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds.
-GO annotations related to this gene include transporter activity and glycerol channel activity.
-An important paralog of this gene is AQP10.
+Diseases associated with AQP7 include Glycerol Quantitative Trait Locus and Chronic Closed-Angle Glaucoma.
+Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Aquaporin-mediated transport.
+Gene Ontology (GO) annotations related to this gene include transporter activity and glycerol channel activity.
+An important paralog of this gene is LOC100509620.

 UniProtKB/Swiss-Prot for AQP7 Gene